azharthegeek/WhatsApp-Automation-Message-Sender-/README.md

 # WhatsApp-Automation-Message-Sender-
-WhatsApp Automation Message Sender to Multiple Cutumers t A Time
+WhatsApp Automation Message Sender to Multiple Cutumers at A Time